recitativonika/multiwhois/README.md

 ```bash
 python main.py
 ```
+The script will read the domains from domain.txt, perform WHOIS lookups for each domain, and save the results in a file named output.txt.

 ## Disclamer
 Be cautious of rate limiting, as querying WHOIS servers repeatedly may result in temporary bans.